miebakso/video_mp3_converter/README.md

 # Video to MP3 Converter

-A python script to convert
+A python script to convert video into audio

 ## Instalation Guide